KTNC-ASA/intro/README.md

 _Examples of Features_
 + Using KTNC as an instigator for action
   + Payment system
-  + Seemless swaps for NFTs
+  + Seamless swaps for NFTs
-  + Triggers to inittate a game or raffle
+  + Triggers to initiate a game or raffle

 **IV.
 Project Status List (Subject to Change)**